imhotepper/polymer_ing/_labs/Lab. 1. Web Components/_docs/Lab. Web Components.md

 Custom Elements, Templates, Shadow DOM and HTMLImports.
 Each of these features have a purpose of their own but combined they create an opportunity to write web components.

-However, to creat reusable web components, we have written a lot of boilerplate code.
+However, to create reusable web components, we have written a lot of boilerplate code.
 This is where Polymer and other libraries help.
 Let's dive into Polymer..

 -= End of lab =-